 While the Duomid has been quite spectacular so far, my favorite piece of new gear in 2010 has been the Superlight Bivy.
 The Superlight has proven itself as a moisture barrier for my sleeping bag under all sorts of tarps, and even beyond tarp camping.

 I originally bought the Superlight for use primarily with flat tarps to help control rain splatter, which is rain that rebounds onto your sleeping bag after it hits the ground.
 When I ordered the Superlight, I had also decided to use it as a way to protect my sleeping bag from the boggy conditions I expected to find hiking across Scotland during the 2010 TGO Challenge.

-A stock Superlight bivy from MLD has a Momentum DWR top, silnylon bottom, an eVent foot panel, and a right or left side, hip length zipper.
-There are also number of additional options available for reducing weight or adding additional functions.
+A stock Superlight bivy from MLD has a Momentum DWR top, silnylon bottom, an eVent foot panel, and a right or left side, hip-length zipper.
+There are also other options available for reducing weight or adding additional functions.

-When I ordered my Superlight, I had Ron configure it with the larger no-seeum netting option and I got an extra long so I could stow additional gear in the bivy in wet conditions.
+When I ordered my Superlight, I had Ron Bell (the owner) configure it with the larger no-seeum netting option and I got an extra-long so I could stow additional gear in the bivy in wet conditions.
 The total weight of my customized Superlight is 6.8 oz.

 Bivy Sack Experience

 I’ve used the Superlight bivy on every backpacking trip I’ve taken this year, which totals to about 30 nights of use.
 I’ve spent most of those nights under a tarp, but a few have also been inside Appalachian Trail style shelters.